Self-Organized Higgs Criticality: Introduction

 Typically, in the examples we have in statistical physics, criticality is ``self-organized" by temporal loading of the system: the slow addition of sand grains at a pile's apex, gradual stress building at faults due to tectonic drift, etc. In relativistic theories, this slow temporal loading can be exchanged with mild spatial gradients, and in 5D, through the AdS/CFT duality~\cite{Maldacena:1997re}, spatial translation and gradients can be, in turn, related to scale transformations and renormalization group evolution.
 This further suggests an approach where the instability associated with complex scaling dimensions is reached dynamically through slow renormalization group evolution, or, in a 5D dual, via growth of a deformation of AdS space that leads to eventual violation of the BF bound.
 This has a parallel in some perturbative 4-dimensional theories where dimensional transmutation directs the Higgs potential~\cite{Coleman:1973jx}.
-In models such as the MSSM, the instability of the electroweak sector can be arrived at through quantum corrections~\cite{Ibanez:1982fr,Ellis:1983bp,AlvarezGaume:1983gj}: RG flow from some microscopic theory seemingly devoid of instabilities evolves to an IR theory where a Higgs picks a nonvanishing condensate.
+In models such as the MSSM, the instability of the electroweak sector can be arrived at through quantum corrections~\cite{Ibanez:1982fr,Ellis:1983bp,AlvarezGaume:1983gj}: RG flow from some microscopic theory seemingly devoid of instabilities evolves to an IR theory where a Higgs picks a non-vanishing condensate.

-Stepping away from the background and motivation, we can state generally that the goal in our work is to have a zero for the Higgs mass term coinciding with a minimum in the potential for an extra-dimensional modulus field over a wide range of extra-dimensional input parameters.
+Stepping away from the background motivation, we can state generally that the eventual goal of this line of research is to have a zero for the Higgs mass term coinciding (or nearly coinciding) with a minimum in the potential for an extra-dimensional modulus field over a wide range of extra-dimensional input parameters.
 In this case Higgs criticality would be a dynamical attractor for the theory without extreme sensitivity to fundamental constants.
 In other words, such a 5D system \emph{self-tunes} to the critical point of its 4D low energy effective Higgs theory.
 This is similar to the way in which the strong CP problem is resolved by the axion hypothesis where the axion field promotes the CP phase to a dynamical field whose potential minimum resides at the point where CP is conserved in QCD, and also to models which solve the hierarchy problem using cosmological dynamics and slightly broken shift symmetries~\cite{Graham:2015cka}.